-Let us see them in details:
+Let us see them in detail:

 1] Check Internet Connectivity

 Issues related to the slow or slugging internet speed may cause this kind of error.
 So as the first step, open any website in your web browser and check if your internet connection is working.
-If your internet speed is fine and working correctly then go to our next potential workaround.
+If your internet speed is fine and working correctly, then go to our next potential workaround.

 2] Disable your Windows Firewall

-This type of issue can also appear due to the conflicts between Outlook and the application like Windows Firewall.
+This type of issue can also appear due to conflicts between Outlook and application like Windows Firewall.
 So as a resolution, turn off your Windows Firewall How to enable or disable Windows Defender Firewall in Windows 10temporarily and see if it works.

 Select System and Security and then on the next page, choose Windows Defender Firewall.